 Credit- Flickr/Paul Ancheta

-Lotus Temple Information: Photography is forbidden inside the hall premises.
+Information about Lotus Temple Delhi: Photography is forbidden inside the hall premises.

 The significance of Lotus is paramount in the customs and cultures of India.
 It is an emblem common to Islam, Hinduism, Buddhism and Jainism.
 In the epic poem Mahabharata, the creator of the universe, Brahma, is said to have sprung from a lotus.
 He also sits idly on the lotus flower.
 And again there is the Buddhist folklore that depicts the birth of Bodhisattva Avalokiteshvara from a lotus.
 The lotus is, therefore, deep-rooted in the cultures of India.
 There could not have been a destination more apt than India to build this prodigy.

 Once you walk inside the Lotus Temple Delhi you will be intoxicated with its silence.
 The absolute noiselessness puts you through the contemplative mood to experience divinity.
 Neither sermons are held inside nor any musical instruments are played.
 However, you can read or chant from holy scriptures.
 A deep reverence is implanted automatically within one.
 The dome-like structure of the Lotus Temple Delhi echoes even the slightest noise made inside.
 It almost forms a magical harmony when one chants inside, making it feel like it is coming from within your soul.
 It is the ideal place to search for your inner peace.
 The quietude resembles the reflective techniques of the Buddhist traditions as well.
 Prayer sessions are held four times a day.

 Interiors of the Lotus Temple

 Lotus Temple Delhi Information (Prayer timings): 10 AM, 12 PM, 3 PM, 5 PM.